dataswift/HAT2.0/README.md

     sbt

 Then within the sbt console:

+    project codegen
     clean
-    gen-tables

-*Note*: simply running `sbt clean gen-tables` does not tend to regenerate the tables
+    gentables

+*Note*: you should never need to do this

 This uses Slick's code auto-generation feature, where the necessary code to interface with the database gets generated from the provided SQL database structure.